IFB Gaming

 Thank you for joining us in exploring this transformative concept.

-Unravelling the Differences between Augmented Intelligence, Artificial Intelligence, and Augmented Reality
+Differences between Augmented Intelligence, Artificial Intelligence, and Augmented Reality

 Augmented intelligence, artificial intelligence, and augmented reality are not the same; they are distinct concepts and technologies.